-BU 101 Principles of Business 3 s.h

-An introductory course to the diverse world of business, its structure, its operations and its impact upon each of us as employees, as consumers, as individuals, and as members of society.
+3 s.h.
+BU 101 Principles of Business An introductory course to the diverse world of business, its structure, its operations and its impact upon each of us as employees, as consumers, as individuals, and as members of society.
 The course acquaints the student with major disciplines of business, such as management, marketing, finance, human resource management and production management, from which the student may choose a career core for future study and training.
-The course uses case studies and computerized and manual business games.
+The course may use case studies and computerized and manual business games.
 Hours of class per week: 3.

-BU 103 Mathematics of Business Finance 3 s.1
+BU 103 Mathematics of Business

+Finance.
 A review of the basic fundamentals and use of shortcut operations in arithmetic computations.
 Instruction in financial topics dealing with bank loans, interest, credit cards, bank reconciliation, property taxes, payroll, inventory, depreciation, trade and cash discounts, partial payments, markup and markdown, and present value.
 Hours of class per week: 3.

-BU 130 Speedwriting 3
+BU 130 Speedwriting